Self-embedding similitudes of Bedford-McMullen carpets with dependent ratios: The dependent self-affine case

 \begin{proof}[Proof of Theorem~\ref{thm:main2}] Let $K,n,m,f$ be as in Theorem~\ref{thm:main2}.
-If $\lambda=1$ then there is nothing to prove.
-If $\lambda<1$, then Theorem~\ref{thm:dependentaffine} tells us that $f$ is not oblique.
-So it is easy to find some integer $k\geq 1$ such that $f^k(x)=\lambda^kx+\eta$ for some $\eta\in\R^2$, i.e., the orthogonal part of $f^k$ is simply the identity matrix.
+If $\lambda=1$, there is nothing to prove.
+Assume that $\lambda<1$.
+By Theorem~\ref{thm:dependentaffine}, $f$ cannot be oblique.
+So there exists an integer $k\geq 1$ such that $f^k(x)=\lambda^kx+\eta$ for some $\eta\in\R^2$, that is, the orthogonal part of $f^k$ is the identity matrix.
+As a consequence, $f^k$ sends the $x$-axis to a horizontal line.

-Note that $f^k$ sends the $x$-axis to a horizontal line.
-If $\frac{\log\lambda}{\log n}\notin\Q$, we can apply Lemma~\ref{lem:dep1} to $f^k$ and get (recall the second paragraph in Remark~\ref{rem:bairetofindint}) some $g\in\S(\R^2)$ of which the contraction ratio $\rho$ is an irrational power of $n$.
-Also, since $f^k$ involves no rotations nor reflections, so does $g$.
-However, if $2\leq N\leq n-1$, applying the argument in the proof of the above theorem (where now $v=(1,0)$), we can still arrive at~\eqref{eq:thenewlogformula} and hence $\frac{\log\rho}{\log n}\in\Q$.
-This is a contradiction.
+Suppose on the contrary that $\frac{\log\lambda}{\log n}\notin\Q$.
+Applying Lemma~\ref{lem:dep1} to $f^k$ and recalling the second paragraph in Remark~\ref{rem:bairetofindint}, we obtain some $g\in\S(\R^2)$ of which the contraction ratio $\rho$ is an irrational power of $n$.
+Also, since $f^k$ involves neither rotations nor reflections, the same holds for $g$.

+If $2\leq N\leq n-1$, we may repeat the argument used in the proof of the contracting case of Theorem~\ref{thm:notoblique} (now with direction vector $v=(1,0)$), which leads again to~\eqref{eq:thenewlogformula} and hence $\frac{\log\rho}{\log n}\in\Q$, a contradiction.